acsalu/JGIDigiTiki/Progress_Tracker.md

   o   Export-other-species.csv
   §  Same fixes as in Export-food.csv
-2. GPS reports multiple records per interval
-3. Rewrite previous entries in Realm

-## Bugs Pipeline: to be solved in next version
+## Bugs in progress
-8. FollowScreen: There are still lots of issues when going back to previous intervals to change arrival data For example, if the user realizes that he previously mis-identified a chimp, he’ll need to go back and change it.
+8. Add Null in C -- FollowScreen: There are still lots of issues when going back to previous intervals to change arrival data For example, if the user realizes that he previously mis-identified a chimp, he’ll need to go back and change it.
 For the chimp that was previously marked as present, the user can now choose the null arrival icon (great!), but there is no null option in the certainty column like there is for 5m, JK and Groom.
 Then, when the user navigates to the next interval, that chimp is still listed as being there (although the exported data seem correct).
+7. Summary Screen: display foods and other species
+10. Update corrections in previous intervals.

+## Bugs Pipeline: to be solved in next version
 9. FollowScreen: Also, when the user navigates back to previous intervals, and then forward again, 5m and JK data (but not grooming) are lost (they appear briefly, then disappear)
 6. FollowScreen: Sometimes the Icons are too big, pushing the females off the edge of the screen.
 Fixed when app is killed and restarted. --- which icons? >>The chimp names and columns
 8. Follow Screen: When you navigate to the new interval, 5m, JK and G are supposed to be blank? >>Yes please
 4. Settings: Switch from English to Swahili.
 Need to pass on local language state from this.props.screenProps to reflect on all strings globally in the app
 7. Summary Screen: display foods and other species
 11. EndFollow button doesn't end it.
 All follows show up in Continue Follow screen.
 EndTime is not being recorded.

 ### Version 0.3.3.3